feathersjs/docs/guides/chat/frontend.md

 </html>
 ```

-Then we can update `public/app.js` with the functionality to get, show and send messages to look like this:
+Then we can update `public/app.js` with the functionality to get, show and send messages like this:

 ```js
 const socket = io();